 The Season of Gratitude

 With so many options, it might seem overwhelming to narrow down the choices to a manageable number.
 Fortunately, there are strategies for conducting a college search that produces a list of schools that reflect each individual student’s priorities.
-That process starts with personal reflection; not something high school students are that equipped to do.
-It is hard enough to elicit a thoughtful response to the question, “How was school today?” let alone an answer to “What are you looking for in your college experience?”
+That process starts with personal reflection, often something high school students are not equipped to do.
+It is hard enough to elicit a thoughtful response to the question, “How was school today?”, let alone an answer to “What are you looking for in your college experience?”
 Therefore, it is important to practice reflective thinking.
-Students should ask themselves questions such as these:

 • What do I like about school right now?